No matatus in CBD from Monday - Sonko issues new notice

-Commuters in Nairobi will have to trek long distances from one terminus to the other begining Monday December 3, 2018.
+Commuters in Nairobi will have to walk long distances to connect from one terminus to the other

 This is according to a new notice published by acting County Secretary Pauline Kahiga-Waititu, that will see matatus park at designated termini away from the Central Business District (CBD).

 "It is notified to the Public Service Vehice (PSV) operators and the public that the Nairobi City County Government made changes to the omnibus termini and routes contained in the gazette notice as follows.

 "All routes accessing the CBD from Waiyaki Way/ Uhuru Highway, Kipande Road and Limuru Road [will have their stage at] Murang'a Road (Fig Tree) Terminus A," the notice read in part.

 PSVs accessing the CBD from Thika Road up to and including Ruiru and Kiambu Road will pick passengers and drop them at Fig Tree terminus B.

 Muthurwa terminus will be the end point for all vehicles from Jogoo Road and Lusaka Road.

 Park road terminus will be designated to pick and drop all passengers going past Kenol on Nyeri/Meru-Nairobi road and all upcountry PSVs accessing the CBD through Waiyaki Way.